A woman seated on the floor with a blanket around her, sipping tea, exuding a sense of warmth and relaxation.

 1. Air conditioning

 Switch your air-con over to the winter setting and close up the doors and windows like you would in summer.
 Air-con is generally a lot cheaper than using gas heaters or space heaters.
-And if you have solar panels attached to your home, you will be able to save a lot on heating your home this winter.
+If you have solar panels, or are considering the benefits of solar power, they can help reduce winter heating costs and make your home more energy efficient, especially when paired with efficient heating systems like reverse-cycle air conditioning.

 2. Oil filled heaters